Geoportail-Luxembourg/luxembourg-geoportail/README.md

 To see what are the components exported, check the `lib.ts` that is the entry point for the build.

-⚠️ This build does not contain **Vue.js** dependencies.
-For this reason, Vue.js must be included in the application that will include the lib.
+⚠️ This build **DOES** contain **Vue.js** dependencies, there is no need to import Vue in your own projet.

+⚠️ Vite has been updated from v3 to v4 and is now targetting modern browsers (enabling the usage of BigInt and **nullish coalescing operator)**.
+This means if you are targetting older browsers, you have to add the right loader in your projet (eg. use `loader: 'babel-loader'` in your webpack config).

+See: https://main.vitejs.dev/guide/migration.html#modern-browser-baseline-change for more details.

 ### Import the lib in another app